spack/spack/lib/spack/docs/packaging_guide.rst

    How many would you like to checksum? (default is 5, q to abort)

-This does the same thing that ``spack create`` does, but it allows you to go back and add new vesrions easily as you need them (e.g., as they're released).
+This does the same thing that ``spack create`` does, but it allows you to go back and add new versions easily as you need them (e.g., as they're released).
 It fetches the tarballs you ask for and prints out a list of ``version`` commands ready to copy/paste into your package
 file: